USE OF ALTRENOGEST IN FILLIES AND MARES

 • Concussion Plates

-• Glue on Shoes
+• Glue on Shoes and Race Plates

 Trainers are warned that the Australian Racing Forensic Laboratory (ARFL) is capable of detecting the presence of the prohibited substance glaucine.

-Glaucine is an alkaloid found is certain plants in the Papaveraceae family, including poppy plants such as Glaucium flavum (yellow horn poppy) and Glaucium oxylobum.
+Glaucine is an alkaloid found in certain plants in the Papaveraceae family, including poppy plants such as Glaucium flavum (yellow horn poppy) and Glaucium oxylobum.
 It is also found in other plants, for example, the tulip poplar tree Liriodendron tulipfera.